 New laws target criminal gangs

 New laws have been introduced targeting the illegal activities of criminal gangs, including criminal bikie gangs, in Queensland.
-The reforms introduce new offences, increased penalties, enhanced powers for Police and the Crime and Misconduct Commission and stricter bail laws.
+The reforms introduce new offences, increased penalties, enhanced powers for Police and the Crime and Corruption Commission (CCC) and stricter bail laws.

 About the reforms

 The package of reforms includes the Vicious Lawless Association Disestablishment Act 2013, the Tattoo Parlours Act 2013 and the Criminal Law (Criminal Organisations Disruption) Amendment Act 2013.

 The new Vicious Lawless Association Disestablishment Act 2013 (the Act) provides strong mandatory sentences for members and associates of criminal gangs who commit serious offences as part of their participation in a gang, such as a criminal bikie gang.
 A new mandatory sentencing regime will be complemented by the ability of the court to reduce sentences where an offender cooperates with law enforcement.